lillianedwards/Lillian-Portfolio/README.md

 ## Access 🔗

-To access my portoflio, click on the  Link in the repository description, or follow the link directly! [alt text](nelify link GOESNHERE)
+To access my portoflio, click on the  Link in the repository description, or follow the link directly!
+[Lillian Edwards Portfolio](https://magnificent-churros-a12606.netlify.app)

 ## Installation 🖥️